 Usually, nylon-based tights tend to be fairly breathable, but in the case of the Screeline the material is on the thick side, and as such, we felt overheated in this pair even in 70-degree weather.
 These are best for cooler weather and not hot summer months.
 TNF Progressor tights were slightly thinner and more breathable than this pair.

 The Screeline have soft-shell panels on the sides of the hips and the inner ankles.
 Neither of these locations makes much sense to us.
 The patches on the hips may protect you a bit more when you brush up against spiky plants, but it won't save your butt when scootching down a slab.
 We've never had hiking pants wear out on the sides before, but we have had the butt go out, so that seems like a more logical place for reinforcement.
 As for the ankles, we were perplexed by that panel.
 Whose ankles rub together when walking?
-It's not like these are a pair of ski pants or gaiters where they will rub up against each other.
+It's not like these are a pair of ski pants or gaiters that fit loosely around the ankle and will rub up against each other.
 The patches also make the ankle opening baggy-looking and less comfortable.

 Water does bead up and does not absorb into the soft-shell panels, but it does soak into the main jersey material.
 Considering this is the front of your thighs, you will get wet and uncomfortable in the rain.
 They don't do much to block the wind either and take a long time to dry once wet.